ElWanderer/kOS_scripts/documentation/lib_transfer_readme.md

 If the orbit does reach the `destination`, the details of the orbit patch are compared to the input parameters.
 How this works:
 * The score is initialised as `MAX_SCORE`.
 * The score is reduced by the amount of delta-v (in m/s) required to burn the input `node`.
+* Points are added to the score if the estimated periapsis is close to target periapsis.
+These bonus points are small and vary depending on the difference (`3` for perfection, dropping to `1` at `2500`m difference, then dropping to `0` at `50000`m difference).
+The purpose of this is to encourage the function to find the perfect periapsis, particularly for small nodes.
 * The score is reduced by the estimated additional delta-v required to correct the periapsis after orbit insertion, assuming it is different from the target periapsis.
 * If `inclination` is not negative, the score is reduced by the estimated additional delta-v required to correct the orbit plane (`inclination` and `longitude_of_ascending_node`) following circularisation.
 If the input `longitude_of_ascending_node` is negative, the plane change is estimated assuming only the inclination needs correcting.